How To Prepare Your Team For Customer Service Training

 Training is typically responsible for just 1 percent of performance.
 I can think of at least six ways to improve customer service without training.
 You should only schedule training if you really need it.

 Still aren’t sure?
 This video tutorial can help you decide.
-The video includes a hands-on exercise with a live training class.
+The video includes a hands-on exercise to evaluate three real training requests.
 You can download this worksheet to follow along.

 Let’s say you do the analysis and you definitely need training.